GuarrdonOrg1/RepoWatcher/README.md

     * **AUDIT_USER**  - Any users to mention in the body of the issue AUDIT_USER=@Guarrdon
   * Docker
+    * While docker is not required to host the web service, the docker image has been uploaded to the public Docker Hub at **guarrdon/githubchangehandler** fro convenience.
+Those familiar with Docker and the deployment benefits can utilize the docker command below to load.
+Alternatively, the web service Node project can be run manually - just ensure the environment variables are injected into the process.
     * There are a few cloud providers and management tools to choose to support your Docker instance (AWS EC2, Kubernetes, Portainer, …).
 Please review documentation specific to those platforms to execute the web service container.
-    * The Docker image is currently published to the public Docker Hub at **guarrdon/githubchangehandler**.
-    * When using a separate manage tool, the required environment variable are typically set from the user interface or in a .yaml configuration file.
+When using a separate manage tool, the required environment variable are typically set from the user interface or in a .yaml configuration file.
     * To run your container directly from the Docker console, run the following command.
 Note, the environment variables - denoted with -e - will need to be configured with the organization specific information.
 Additionally, this example supports both the deleted and created actions.
 ```{r, engine='bash', docker_run}
 docker run --name githubchangehandler -d -e ACTIONS="deleted|created" -e AUDIT_REPO="GuarrdonOrg1/DeleteHistory" -e SECURITY_TOKEN="aaa1bbb2ccc3ddd4eee5fff6ggg7" -e AUDIT_USER="@Guarrdon" -p 3005:3005 guarrdon/githubchangehandler